Overview

 - Solo and Mute buttons

-- Phase Reverse button
+- Phase/Polarity button

 - Separate Out button (You can choose to route each channel to the Master or to a separate output or both)